nilsreck/FMM/README.md

 ## Results
 The results will be copied into the "Results/" directory.
 Those consist of the prediction table and results from different statistical analyses:
-+ The prediction tables $\text{(Predictions_Rank_{tissue}.csv)}$ are sorted by predictive confidence and entail the amount of literature validated occurences of the corresponding gene.
++ The prediction tables $$\text{(Predictions_Rank_{tissue}.csv)}$$ are sorted by predictive confidence and entail the amount of literature validated occurences of the corresponding gene.
 These are produced by rule "eval_predictions".
-+ $\text{Fold_Rank_Table_Dos.txt}$ contains the results of a statistical test using the hypergeometric distribution where the H0-hypothesis is "those genes, that change their distance to moving/stable annotations the most/least, are not enriched/depleted in literature validated cancer-genes".
++ $$\text{Fold_Rank_Table_Dos.txt}$$ contains the results of a statistical test using the hypergeometric distribution where the H0-hypothesis is "those genes, that change their distance to moving/stable annotations the most/least, are not enriched/depleted in literature validated cancer-genes".
 The resulting table contains the number of such genes and the p-value in brackets.
 This is produced by rule "eval_predictions".
-+ $\text{Network_Statistics.txt}$ contains details for each gene network.
++ $$\text{Network_Statistics.txt}$$ contains details for each gene network.
 This is produced by rule "calculate_networks".
-+ $\text{Venn_Diagrams_Networks.svg}$ shows the amount of overlap between the different gene networks for each tissue.
++ $$\text{Venn_Diagrams_Networks.svg}$$ shows the amount of overlap between the different gene networks for each tissue.
 This is produced by rule "calculate_networks".
-+ $\text{Relative_Error_Leaf.svg}$ shows the effects of increasing dimensionality for the embedding spaces on the FMM Matrices.
++ $$\text{Relative_Error_Leaf.svg}$$ shows the effects of increasing dimensionality for the embedding spaces on the FMM Matrices.
 The original authors use this to deduce the optimal dimensionality where the relative error stops declining.
 This is produced by rule "eval_optimal_dimensionality".
-+ $\text{cancer_enrichments\_2std.svg}$ shows cancer-relatedness of annotations grouped by their movement between the embedding spaces for cancer and control tissues.
++ $$\text{cancer_enrichments\_2std.svg}$$ shows cancer-relatedness of annotations grouped by their movement between the embedding spaces for cancer and control tissues.
 This shows that this movement is indeed correlated to annotations adopting cancer functions.
 This is produced by rule "eval_movements".
-+ $\text{movement_evaluation.txt}$ shows the results of two statistical evaluations of movement.
++ $$\text{movement_evaluation.txt}$$ shows the results of two statistical evaluations of movement.
 The first is a Mann–Whitney U test using movement of known cancer-related annotations (calculated by the original authors) and annotations that are not.
 The file used for these is "enriched_in_cancer_gobp_terms_cosmic.txt".
 The second Test is using a Hypergeometric distribution to do the same evaluation; H0-hypothesis being "High annotation movement is un-correlated to cancer-relatedness".
 This file is produced by rule "eval_movemants".
-+ $\text{Functional_Organization_Leaf_Common_Set.svg}$ shows semantic similarity between annotations closely together (Similar) and annotations far apart (Dissimilar) within the embedding spaces.
++ $$\text{Functional_Organization_Leaf_Common_Set.svg}$$ shows semantic similarity between annotations closely together (Similar) and annotations far apart (Dissimilar) within the embedding spaces.
 This portrays that biological functionality is captured by distances in this embedding space.
 This is produced by rule "eval_functional_organization_1".
-+ $\text{Organization_Common_Space.txt}$ contains a table with the results of another Mann–Whitney U test.
++ $$\text{Organization_Common_Space.txt}$$ contains a table with the results of another Mann–Whitney U test.
 The two groups here are distances for each gene to belonging annotations and non-belonging annotations.
 This is produced by rule "eval_functional_organization".

 ## Brief Rule Descriptions

-$ \text{prepare\_resources} $ \
+$$ \text{prepare\_resources} $$ \
 \## _creates auxiliary files_

-$ \text{calculate\_common\_gene} $ \
+$$ \text{calculate\_common\_gene} $$ \
 \## _filters genes that are common in all input files_ \
 \# load annotations -------------------------------------------------	"\_Matrix\_Genes\_GO\_BP\_PPI.csv" \
 \# load genes -------------------------------------------------------- "{Group}\_{tissue}\_Genes.csv" \
 \# intersect the two files for cancer and control \
 \# -> common genes ------------------------------------------------ "Common\_Set\_{tissue}\_Leaf.csv"

-$ \text{calculate\_networks} $ \
+$$ \text{calculate\_networks} $$ \
 \## _generate the networks and their statistics_ \
 \# load genes -------------------------------------------------------- "{group}\_{tissue}\_Genes.csv" \
 \# load PPI ----------------------------------------------------------- "Human\_Biogrid\_Genes\_PPI\_" \